harryosmar/kafka-connect/query-timestamp-and-increment-example.md

 }
 ```

+## Lesson learned

+Setting `batch.max.rows` will not be used in the SQL query.

+The setting can be used to limit the amount of data buffered internally in the connector.

+It could be, we use `SELECT TOP 1000` in the query.
+But we want to buffer 100 records to connector.
+Objective :
+- Only use `1` connection query with limit `1000` to the Database, instead of `10` connections with limit `100` (10 * 100).
+- Do not overload the payload data for the kafka connector, limit it by default `100`

 ## HOw the connector query looks like ? when fetching the data from MSSQL Server

 ### 1st second